-Age shouldn’t just be an ever increasing number to you, but it should be that factor that would keep you in your place, that factor that you would put into consideration when making decisions.
-Age should be the reminder of life and living; age should be the reminder of the existence of time.
+Age shouldn’t just be an ever increasing number to you, it should be the reminder of life and living; age should be the reminder of the existence of time.

-Numbers must not be coherent or chronological; age never breaks its flow pattern.
+Numbers must not be coherent or chronological at all times; age never breaks its flow pattern.
 Numbers increase and decrease, age only increases.